Skip to content

 kube-system kube-vip-ds-z8q67 1/1 Running 0 9s 172.18.0.4 c9s-worker <none> <none>

-Clabernetes biggest advantage is that it uses the same topology file format as containerlab; as much as possible.
-Understandably though, the original Containerlab's topology file is not something you can deploy on k8s as is.
+Clabernetes motto is "containerlab at scale" and therefore we wanted to make it work with the same topology definition file format as containerlab does.
+Understandably though, the original Containerlab's topology file is not something you can deploy on Kubernetes cluster as is.

 Converting the containerlab topology to clabernetes manifests and applying it